triptease/docs/index.md

 The script should be added as early as possible.
 It is designed to load asynchronously, which means it will not block the rendering of your page.

-If the script has been wired up to receive user's cookie choices (options 1 or 2 [above](#can-the-script-work-with-cookie-banners)), you don't need to wait for the user to explicitly make a cookie choice before adding the script.
+If the script has been set up to receive user's cookie choices (option 1 [above](#is-the-script-GDPR-compliant)), you don't need to wait for the user to explicitly make a cookie choice before adding the script.

-If you have chosen option 3 [above](#can-the-script-work-with-cookie-banners), please ensure that a page reload is not required after the user has given consent for the script to be added.
+If you've chosen to add the script after the cookie banner (option 2 [above](#is-the-script-GDPR-compliant)), ensure that once the user grants consent, the script is added immediately without requiring a page reload.

 ### Where should the script be placed?